Why It Works

-Adjust oven rack to middle position, preheat to 350°F, and line 2 aluminum half sheet pans with parchment (not wax paper).
+Adjust oven rack to middle position, preheat to 350°F (180°C), and line 2 rimmed baking sheets with parchment (not wax paper).

 Combine butter, vanilla, egg, brown sugar, white sugar, kosher salt, cinnamon, and baking soda in a medium bowl.
 Stir until no lumps remain, then fold in rolled oats, followed by the flour and dried cranberries or cherries.
-Divide into 30 one-ounce portions with a roughly 2-tablespoon scoop and arrange on prepared sheet pans.
-Let stand at room temperature for at least 25 minutes, no more than 75.
+Divide into 30 one-ounce portions with a roughly 2-tablespoon scoop and arrange on prepared baking sheets.
+Let stand at room temperature for at least 25 minutes, no more than 75 minutes.

 Bake until pale gold around the edges, but still puffed and steamy in the center, about 15 minutes.
-Cool directly on sheet pans until firm, about 10 minutes.
-Enjoy warm, or store in airtight container up to 3 days at room temperature.
+Cool directly on baking sheets until firm, about 10 minutes.
+Enjoy warm, or store in an airtight container up to 3 days at room temperature.